-Some people use crisis as a management tool.
+Difficult managers use crisis as a management tool.
 Everything is serious.
 Everything is urgent.
 They shake everybody up.

 Psychologist George Pranksy has talked about a higher plane of thinking, a focus or intensity when an athlete has no single thoughts of the coach, the stadium, the crowd, or anything.
 The person is in the flow of the game and is not so much thinking as mentally moving through the experience of a physically flowing event.
 When someone calls time out, the player’s thoughts will move with the flow of the events of the time out.

 Among other duties, I wrote the Midway’s press releases and sent them into U.S. Central Command during the Vietnam War.
 I was on the bridge when the message came in that “Midway’s press releases were consistently disappointing and useless.”
 The ship’s Executive Officer was the ship’s number two in command and was four ranks above me.
-He saw the message first and brought it up to the bridge to discuss it with me in front of the Captain.
+He saw the message first and brought it up to the bridge to discuss it with me in front of the captain.

-To me this situation was very serious.
-A person who is second in command of an aircraft does not climb several stories of ship’s ladders so that he can hand deliver a routine message to a junior officer in the presence of the commanding officer.
+To me this situation was serious.
+A person who is second in command of an aircraft does not climb all the up to the bridge so that he can hand deliver a routine message to a junior officer in the presence of the commanding officer.
 I was in mental meltdown.

 He asked if I could get the press releases to U.S. Central Command by noon.
 I said, “Yes, Captain” and made sure that I did.

-A couple of weeks later, the Captain called me over to his chair on the bridge.
+A couple of weeks later, the captain called me over to his chair on the bridge.
 He handed me a second message from the person who had sent the nasty message.
 This time the message read, “Midway’s press releases consistently lead the fleet in excellence and receive widespread publication among the wire services.”

 Why did the Midway’s press releases go from “useless” to leading the fleet in excellence?
 With all the inflammatory comments in the first message, it was hard for me to see past the crisis created in the message and on to what the message writer wanted.